joeclark-phd/databasebook-postgres/manuscript/chapter03.md

 | Grouping | `GROUP BY` | {$$}_xG{/$$} | In combination with aggregation, split the original data into subsets to yield subtotals, subaverages, or whatever |
 |-----|
 | Sorting | `ORDER BY` | n/a | Re-arrange the rows in a specific order |

+**Projection** is the operation of reducing a table to a subset of its columns, and in SQL it is expressed as a list of columns following the `SELECT` keyword, for example:

+    SELECT name, age
+    FROM players;

+**Selection** is the operation of reducing a table to a subset of its rows, and in SQL it is expressed as a logical test (for equality or inequality) follwing the `WHERE` keyword.
+Multiple conditions may be combined into one with the `AND` and `OR` keywords if needed.
+For example:

+    SELECT *
+    FROM players
+    WHERE team='Patriots' AND position='QB';

+These are certainly the most common operations, and most queries will employ both.
+Consider the query

+    SELECT name, age
+    FROM players
+    WHERE team='Patriots' AND position='QB';

+This query may be expressed in relational algebra as {$$}\Pi_{name,age}(\sigma_{team=Patriots\landposition=QB}(players)){/$$}.
+This formulation implies that the selection operation should be computed first, and then the projection operation.
+But because it is an algebra, and because the outcome of every operation is another relation, we could just as easily flip it around, i.e.: {$$}\sigma_{team=Patriots\landposition=QB}(\Pi_{name,age}(players)){/$$}.
+This kind of flexibility give the query opimizer room to make choices that speed up the query.

 Project, select.